AceGRPO: Adaptive Curriculum Enhanced Group Relative Policy Optimization for Autonomous Machine Learning Engineering: AceGRPO

 \textbf{Learnability Potential as a Gradient Proxy.} We introduce \textit{Learnability Potential}, $\mathcal{P}(x)$, to quantify the expected informativeness of a state based on its most recent execution outcomes.
 Since the magnitude of the GRPO update is proportional to the advantage variance, the dispersion of $\mathbf{r}_x^{(t)}$ serves as a direct proxy for the learning signal.
 We define $\mathcal{P}(x)$ as:

 where $\mu(\cdot)$ and $\sigma(\cdot)$ denote the mean and standard deviation, respectively.
-Here, $\delta_{\max}$ caps extreme variance to prevent instability, and $\lambda$ is a weighting coefficient.
+Here, $\delta_{\max}$ caps extreme variance to prevent instability.
 The \textit{Uncertainty} term targets states in the ``learning zone'' where outcomes are non-deterministic and within-group variance is non-zero, mitigating GRPO gradient collapse.
-The \textit{Headroom} term penalizes states that are effectively solved (high mean, low variance) or consistently intractable (low mean, low variance), biasing selection towards tasks with remaining optimization space.
+The \textit{Headroom} term only suppresses saturated high-mean states; it is not intended to penalize low-mean states by itself.
+Instead, the multiplicative form makes uncertainty a gate on headroom: deterministic failures receive low potential because $\sigma(\mathbf{r}_x^{(t)})\approx 0$, while states receive high potential only when they exhibit both non-trivial reward dispersion and remaining improvement space.
 For any newly inserted state $x'$ not yet executed, we initialize $\mathcal{P}(x') = \mathcal{P}_{\text{init}}$.

-\textbf{Rank-based curriculum with progressive focusing.} Directly sampling ratio to $\mathcal{P}(x)$ can lead to distribution collapse, where the agent overfits to a narrow set of high-variance tasks.
-To ensure robustness, we adopt a rank-based prioritization that sharpens over time.
-Let $\mathrm{rank}_\kappa(x,t) \in [0, 1]$ be the normalized rank of state $x$ among all states of the same type $\kappa(x)$, sorted by $\mathcal{P}(x)$ descending.
-We define the base sampling weight as:
+\textbf{Smooth curriculum with recency.} Directly sampling proportional to $\mathcal{P}(x)$ can lead to distribution collapse, where the agent overfits to a narrow set of high-variance tasks.
+To ensure robustness, AceGRPO uses a temperature-controlled sampler that is exploratory when the buffer is small and becomes more selective as the buffer grows:

-where $\rho(t) \ge 0$ is a focusing coefficient.
-We anneal $\rho(t)$ through three phases: \textit{Exploration} ($\rho \approx 0$) for broad coverage when statistics are sparse; \textit{Transition} ($1 \le \rho < 3$) to bias towards high-potential states; and \textit{Exploitation} ($\rho \ge 5$) to concentrate compute on the top percentile of the frontier for convergence.

-\textbf{Diversity-preserving cooling mechanism.} To prevent the "starvation" of lower-potential tasks and avoid overfitting to local optima, we introduce a multiplicative cooling factor $C(x, t)$.
-This mechanism suppresses recently visited states, enforcing a temporal refractory period: